Charles Albert Thomas (Service No. 49)

 (1896 - 1918)

-The first destination for the 2nd Field Company Engineers was Alexandria where the engineers undertook additional training to ready themselves for the kinds of situations that they were likely to confront in the field of battle.
+The first destination for the 2nd Field Company Engineers was Alexandria where the engineers undertook additional training to ready themselves for the field of battle.
 Their training ended in April and the company and Sapper Thomas were thrust straight into action at Anzac Cove, Gallipoli where they landed with so many others on 25 April 1915 at 7.00am.
-Their first objective was to secure a water supply that would support the 500 animals and provide drinking water for the troops.
+Their first objective was to secure a water supply that would support the 500 animals and provide drinking water for the troops that were spread out on the Gallipoli peninsula.

 This required the engineers to quickly sink tube wells in and around the area known as Shrapnel Gully and then construct a dam across a local stream, deepen this to ensure an ample and ongoing supply of water and arrange transport to various areas where troops had now dug in.
 This key piece of work and other allocated tasks that they were required to undertake was always under heavy artillery and rifle fire.
 The only reprieve for young Sapper Thomas was when he took ill with tonsillitis in late May and was evacuated to the 3rd Field Ambulance for ten days of treatment over a period before returning to the company.

-In July 1916 Charles’s rank was reduced from lance corporal to sapper following an altercation with an officer which also saw Charles lose a month’s pay.
-The company moved to Bailleul before joining the 2nd Infantry Brigade at Villers then on to Varennes, Albert and then by the end of July they had reached Bereaucourt.
+In July 1916 Charles’s rank was reduced from lance corporal to sapper following an altercation with an officer, a transgression which also saw Charles lose a month’s pay.
+The company moved up to Bailleul before joining the 2nd Infantry Brigade at Villers-Bretonneux then on to Varennes, then across to Albert and then by, the end of July, they reached Warlencourt-Eaucourt.
 It was here that they commenced the construction of trenches and other defensive works in preparation for the Battle of the Somme.
 Charles remained with his company until mid-October when he was transferred to the 2nd Field Artillery Brigade as a gunner.

-Gunner Thomas joined the brigade just after the Battle of Menin Road.
-In September, the 1st Anzac Corps enjoyed the relative quiet of Flanders, but then on 9 October 1916 was ordered back to the Somme where battles dragged on in deteriorating weather conditions and appalling conditions of rain and mud.
 The Somme campaign, which had provided the Australian gunners with a demanding introduction to modern warfare, ended with the Battle of Flers in early November 1916.
-The unit war diary for the 2nd Field Artillery Brigade indicates that on 14 November 1916 alone enemy shelling was above normal and that 8” and 5.9” shells fell near its batteries and that there was also a high level of enemy aerial activity including both balloons and aeroplanes.
-As a result of the unsuccessful attack on enemy lines during the period of 6 to 14 November the 2nd Division saw the loss of 901 men.
+The unit war diary for the 2nd Field Artillery Brigade indicates that on 14 November 1916 enemy shelling was above normal and that 8” and 5.9” shells fell near its batteries and that there was also a high level of enemy aerial activity including both balloons and aeroplanes.
+As a result of the unsuccessful attack on enemy lines during the period of 6 to 14 November the 2nd Division saw the heavy loss of 901 men.

 Gunner Thomas remained with the brigade through to March 1917 having moved rank to a driver in January 1917.
-He was transferred across to the 1st Division Signal Company in March who were located at Fricourt Farm in Somme, but shortly afterwards moved to establish new headquarters at Chateau Baizieux.
+He was transferred across to the 1st Division Signal Company in March and was now located at Fricourt Farm in Somme, but shortly afterwards moved to establish new headquarters at Chateau Baizieux.

-In mid-October 1918 Sapper Charles Thomas was granted ‘Special 1914 Leave’ in the ‘B’ draft which was extended leave to Australia granted to those who had joined the AIF in 1914.
-He appears to have embarked from England on 23 October aboard HMS Voyager arriving back in Australia mid-December in time to spend Christmas with his family and brother Frederick in Altona Bay.
-Charles had endured four dreadful years of war at Gallipoli and in France and Belgium and other than a few small infections returned unscathed to his family not only to celebrate Christmas but with the news that peace had been signed and the war was at an end.
-He would have right to have assumed that he and his brother would not have to return overseas and that their discharge from the AIF was imminent.
+In mid-October 1918 Sapper Charles Thomas was granted ‘Special 1914 Leave’ in the ‘B’ draft which meant he was able to take extended leave back to Australia.
+This leave was granted to those who had joined the Australian Imperial Forces in 1914.
+It is recorded that he embarked from England on 23 October 1918 aboard HMS Voyager arriving back in Australia mid-December just in time to spend Christmas with his family and brother Frederick and possible William in Altona Bay.
+Charles had endured four dreadful years of war at Gallipoli and also on the front within France and Belgium.
+Other than a few small infections he had returned unscathed to his family not only to celebrate Christmas but to the news that peace had been signed and the war was at an end.
+He would have been right to have assumed that he and his brothers would not have to return overseas and that their discharge from service was imminent.

-It must have been a joyous occasion for the family and particularly Mrs Thomas who had already lost a son to the terrible war, but she now had her two youngest safely at home.
+It must have been a joyous occasion for the family and particularly Mrs Thomas who had already lost one son to the terrible war, but she now had her three other sons safely at home.
 However, on a wet and rainy Boxing Day morning everything was about to change for the Thomas family and the small community at Altona Bay.
-Frederick and Charles along with their 14 year old cousin Ernest Goodwin set out in the family horse drawn covered wagon for Victoria Market to purchase stock.
+Frederick and Charles along with their 14-year-old cousin Ernest Goodwin set out in the family horse drawn covered wagon for Victoria Market to purchase stock.
 A little before 5.00am approaching O’Hara’s rail crossing on Maddox Road, there was a fatal collision between the wagon and the goods train from Ballarat.
 Two of the boys died immediately from their injuries and the third succumbed soon.

 Later in the morning Ernest Goodwin’s parents were on the train heading to Altona Bay for a picnic when they overheard porters at Newport Station talking about the morning’s tragedy and they then learnt the sad fate of their young son from the stationmaster Mr Kenny.

 A military funeral was arranged for Frederick and Charles Thomas on Saturday 28 December 1918.
-Between 3,000 and 4,000 people gathered along Kororoit Creek and Cemetery Roads Williamstown on that Saturday afternoon as spectators of the military funeral of the Anzac brothers, Sapper Charles Albert Thomas and Driver Frederick George Thomas.
+Between 3,000 and 4,000 people gathered along Kororoit Creek Road and Cemetery Roads Williamstown on that Saturday afternoon.
 The funeral left Altona House, Altona Bay, for the Williamstown Cemetery at about 3.00pm.
-The coffins were borne on two gun-carriages drawn by seven black horses.
-Each was enveloped in a Union Jack and on top were the overcoats and slouched uniform hats of the two soldiers.
+The coffins were borne on two gun carriages drawn by seven black horses.
+Each was enveloped in a Union Jack and on top were the overcoats and slouch hats of the two soldiers.

 Immediately following was a vehicle bearing a great many wreaths.
 Eight mourning coaches carried the immediate relatives of the deceased and some 50 private vehicles followed the procession.
 At the VRA rifle ranges, Williamstown, the association’s flag flew at half-mast.
 Beside the boundary fence between 100 and 200 returned Victorians were mustered under Lieutenants Hargreaves and Hall and Warrant Officer Mills.
 Most of the soldiers were in uniform, wearing the Anzac ribbons.
 The returned soldiers’ band followed immediately behind the firing party and continued with the procession to the graveside where they continued to play.